cloudmesh/classes/docs/source/projects.rst

 roles and addons.
 You could add Hives or update Spark with the latest release using parameters or definition in YAML.
-If you focus on managing systems and software deployments, think about how to manage traffics by adding/removing additional nodes or how to apply new patches or fix bugs on particular nodes.
+If you focus on managing systems and software deployments, think about how to manage traffics by adding/removing additional nodes or how to apply new patches on particular nodes.
+Bonus points are given exceptional project results.

+* Ansible is required
+* Extensive code and scripts writing are welcome
+* Using GitHub Issues is mandatory to communicate with AIs for your projects
+* Bonus points

-Project Type
+Project Choice
 -------------------------------------------------------------------------------

 * Deployment